 Orientation is the direction your block faces.
 A block with a north-facing orientation gets the most direct hours of sunlight during the day.
 East-facing blocks get the morning sun and west-facing blocks get the afternoon sun.
 South-facing blocks get the least amount of sun.

-It is important to select a floor plan that suits your block’s orientation in order to maximise sunlight and energy efficiency.
+It is important to select a south-facing home design that suits your block’s orientation in order to maximise sunlight and energy efficiency.

 What Orientation and Layout Should I Choose for My Home?